midwest-championship-series/rl-discord-bot/README.md

-# express-circleci-launcher
+# rl-rank-bot
-Example express app launchable on circleci
+Bot for keeping Rocket League ranks up to date on the Minnesota Rocket League Discord